aws/aws-sdk-js-v3/supplemental-docs/EFFECTIVE_PRACTICES.md

 ```

 In cases where the operations being called are to the same client configuration, i.e. the same region
-and with the same credentials, creating a new client is unnecessary.
-It adds additional work for the calling program,
+and with the same credentials, creating a new client is not necessary.
+It increases work for the calling program,
 since the client may need to re-compute credentials, endpoints, and other components needed to make a request.

 Our recommended way is to create one client per set of credentials and region, and reuse it for